sleslein/chi-js-test-automation/presentation.md

 Now.
 Does this really help us?

-Before anyone asks.... yes I have seen this happen in real life.
+Before anyone asks... yes I have seen this happen in real life.
 I have simplified the code block for clarity, and I did rename the packages to protect the identity of violators!

-So my hope is to move us from a place of chasing metrics.
+My hope is to move us from a place of chasing metrics.
 To a place where we take a purposeful and principled approach to automated testing.

 Transition: So let's start with a good definition...
 -->